-- The term of a fixed-term labour agreement is established at the start of employment.
+- 1. The term of a fixed-term labour agreement is established at the start of employment.
 The term can be either a specified term or a term that has not been exactly specified in advance but depends on a circumstance that can be defined objectively.
-The starting point for determining the term of a fixed-term labour agreement is article 7:668(a) of the Dutch Civil Code, which stipulates that from the day that between the same parties - a. fixed-term labour agreements have followed each other with intervals of no longer than six months and the total duration, including the intervals between the contracts, has exceeded a 36-month period, the most recent labour agreement is deemed to be effected permanent as from that particular day or - b. more than three fixed-term labour agreements have followed each other with intervals no longer than six months the the most recent labour agreement is deemed to be effected permanent as from that particular day. - The term of the labour agreement may depend on temporary external financing, in 2. which case the total term, including two extensions, may be four years. - The labour agreement can be terminated prematurely if such has been agreed upon in 3. writing. - 4.
-With employees in the Research Job Family in salary scales 10 and 11, a fixed-term labour agreement can be entered into, of which the total term may amount to a maximum period of four years, including two extensions. - For employees in the Research Support and Technical Job Family, there will be the 5. prospect of a permanent labour agreement, following a fixed-term labour argeement of no longer than three years, including an extension.
-If the work activities are necessary for business operations, are non-structural in nature and have not been completed within the term determined at the start, the total term of - the fixed-term labour agreement will amount to a maximum of four years, including two extensions.
-Without prejudice to the provisions of this article, a one-time fixed-term labour - 6. agreement can be entered into for more than three years.
-This labour agreement can be extended once by a maximum period of three months. - In case a fixed-term labour agreement that has been in place for more than three years 7. comes to an end by operation of law and is not continued by the employer, the employer has an obligation to investigate whether he can offer the employee another suitable position before the end of the employment contract. - The following does not count in determining the term of the labour agreement and the 8. number of extensions: - 1.
+The starting point for determining the term of a fixed-term labour agreement is article 7:668(a) of the Dutch Civil Code, which stipulates that from the day that between the same parties - a. fixed-term labour agreements have followed each other with intervals of no longer than six months and the total duration, including the intervals between the contracts, has exceeded a 36-month period, the most recent labour agreement is deemed to be effected permanent as from that particular day or - b. more than three fixed-term labour agreements have followed each other with intervals no longer than six months the the most recent labour agreement is deemed to be effected permanent as from that particular day.

+- 2. The term of the labour agreement may depend on temporary external financing, in which case the total term, including two extensions, may be four years. - 3.
+The labour agreement can be terminated prematurely if such has been agreed upon in writing. - 4.
+With employees in the Research Job Family in salary scales 10 and 11, a fixed-term labour agreement can be entered into, of which the total term may amount to a maximum period of four years, including two extensions. - 5.
+For employees in the Research Support and Technical Job Family, there will be the prospect of a permanent labour agreement, following a fixed-term labour argeement of no longer than three years, including an extension.
+If the work activities are necessary for business operations, are non-structural in nature and have not been completed within the term determined at the start, the total term of the fixed-term labour agreement will amount to a maximum of four years, including two extensions. - 6.
+For members of the Executive Board can be deviated from the maximum duration of 36 months in order to align the duration of the labour agreement with the duration of the appointment. - 7.
+Without prejudice to the provisions of this article, a one-time fixed-term labour agreement can be entered into for more than three years.
+This labour agreement can be extended once by a maximum period of three months. - 8.
+In case a fixed-term labour agreement that has been in place for more than three years comes to an end by operation of law and is not continued by the employer, the employer has an obligation to investigate whether the employee can be offered another suitable position before the end of the employment contract. - 9.
+The following does not count in determining the term of the labour agreement and the number of extensions: - 1.
 The years of service as an OIO/a tenure tracker. - 2.
 The years of service with other employers. - 3.
-The years of service with the employer preceding an interruption of more than six months. - 9.
-Contrary to paragraph 8, below 2, the years of service spent working for employers within the NWO umbrella organisation will be taken into account when applying the chain provision to NWO employments.
+The years of service with the employer preceding an interruption of more than six months. - 10.Contrary to paragraph 9, below 2, the years of service spent working for employers within the NWO umbrella organisation will be taken into account when applying the chain provision to NWO employments.